GARLIC: GAussian Representation LearnIng for spaCe partitioning: Appendix

-\paragraph{Architectural components.} In Fig.~\hyperref[abblation:loss-terms]{\ref*{fig:main-ablations}(\subref*{abblation:loss-terms})}, the contribution of each loss term to the optimization process is analyzed.
+\paragraph{Additional Abblation Studies} In Figure~\hyperref[abblation:loss-terms]{\ref*{fig:main-ablations}(\subref*{abblation:loss-terms})}, the contribution of each loss term to the optimization process is analyzed.
 The results indicate that the covariance loss \(\mathcal{L}_{\text{cov}}\) produces the most significant performance improvement, while the anchor loss \(\mathcal{L}_{\text{anchor}}\) functions as an effective regularizer, grounding each Gaussian by aligning it with its corresponding point distribution.
-Fig.~\hyperref[abblation:split-clone]{\ref*{fig:main-ablations}(\subref*{abblation:split-clone})} demonstrates the effects of our adaptive refinement operations, where the split and clone mechanisms improve retrieval performance when used together, each contributing by providing complementary benefits to the quality of representation.
-Fig.~\hyperref[abblation:loss-terms]{\ref*{fig:main-ablations}(\subref*{fig:ablation-relu})}, addresses the parameter \(\tau\) within \(\mathcal{L}_{div}\), demonstrating that \(\tau=3\) is the optimal choice, particularly in scenarios involving a limited number of probes.
+Figure~\hyperref[abblation:split-clone]{\ref*{fig:main-ablations}(\subref*{abblation:split-clone})} demonstrates the effects of our adaptive refinement operations, where the split and clone mechanisms improve retrieval performance when used together, each contributing by providing complementary benefits to the quality of representation.
+Figure~\hyperref[abblation:loss-terms]{\ref*{fig:main-ablations}(\subref*{fig:ablation-relu})}, addresses the parameter \(\tau\) within \(\mathcal{L}_{div}\), demonstrating that \(\tau=3\) is the optimal choice, particularly in scenarios involving a limited number of probes.
 Values surpassing those presented in our study (\(\tau > 3\)) result in less optimal outcomes.
-For instance, \(\tau=4\) demonstrates a Recall10@10 value of \(~0.67\) when evaluated with \(65000\) probes.
+For instance, \(\tau=4\) demonstrates a Recall@1 value of \(~0.67\) when evaluated with \(154264\) probes.

-A way to address the limitation associated with high-recall scenarios, as discussed in the limitations paragraph of the main paper, is show in Fig.~\hyperref[abblation:loss-terms]{\ref*{fig:main-ablations}(\subref*{fig:ablation-highrecall})}.
-Specifically, it involves assessing all Gaussian candidates that meet the condition \(d_M(x,g)\leq\tau\), rather than solely the one that minimizes the Mahalanobis distance.
-This approach is also semantically justified, considering that multiple Gaussians may occupy the same region.
-Consequently, a hybrid approach can be used, utilizing the \(\arg\min\) strategy for scenarios with a low number of probes and employing all candidates that satisfy condition \(d_M(x,g)\leq \tau\) for high-recall cases, thus effectively addressing the limitation.